-A curtain is a side air bag that deploys from the top of the rails above the side window.
+A curtain is a side airbag that deploys from the top of the rails above the side window.
 It provides protection between the passenger and the window.
-It will protect a passenger’s head and helps with window stay in place if the car rolls over.
+It will protect a passenger’s head and helps the window stay in place if the car rolls over.

 Getting Help with Your Car Accident Case

 Sometimes a notation that an airbag went off can help you explain how serious the damages and injuries you suffered after a car accident are to a judge, jury, or insurance company.
 John Foy & Associates can help you use this information to your advantage to get the money damages you deserve after a crash.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.